JohnHeikens/CrossPP/README.txt

 to include sfml:
 use vcpkg (click on an include directive to see)

+do NOT put code in your onedrive documents folder! once it's full, it basically plays a ransom game where you either heve to buy more storage or lose your files after 30 days. to fix, delete the ipch files and the installer EXE and empty the release and debug output folders

+debug heap (memory, access violation etc) errors: use application verifier

 how to create an installer: use inno setup. it's very simple!

 dll not found in visual studio itself, out of nowhere: clean and rebuild solution